 Understanding SPF checks

-Sender Policy Framework (SPF) is a domain level email authorization protocol that allows you to declare which Simple Mail Transfer Protocol (SMTP) servers, other than your own, are allowed to send email as if it originated from your domain.
+Sender Policy Framework (SPF) is a domain level email authorization protocol that allows you to declare which IP addresses are allowed to send email as if it originated from your domain.

 This is accomplished by adding Domain Name System (DNS), TXT, or CNAME records.
 Think of DNS as a publicly accessible record for the internet.
 These records enable you to state publicly that Zendesk is an authorized sender for your domain.

 When an email client receives a message, it performs an SPF check on the sending domain to verify that the email came from who it says it did.
 If this check fails, or there isn't a DNS record that says that Zendesk is a permitted sender, some receivers might consider that email spam or a phishing attempt, and flag it as untrustworthy or not display it to your customers at all.

 Zendesk avoids this by sending email using our own domain when we're not authorized to use your domain, and by using your domain only when you authorize Zendesk with a proper SPF record.
 Generally, this helps to prevent emails from your Zendesk account to your customers from being incorrectly marked as spam.
 However, if you are having this problem, see How can I stop my emails from going into my customer's spam folder?